 July 10, 2019, Melbourne, Australia

-I am in Melbourne, Australia, from the first moment on the flight I feel the change; happy people.
-Sweet, kind, friendly people.
+I am in Melbourne, Australia, from the first moment on the flight I feel the change; happy people, sweet, kind and friendly.
 I remark to my friendly neighbor on the plane how it is remarkable that mankind can create societies so diverse, some filled with horror and crime, some so peaceful that crime is difficult to imagine.

 But imagine it we must.

 She asks me what I am here for.
-We discuss Self Defense and she says that here she leaves without fear.
+We discuss self defense and she says that here she lives without fear.
 Our world of violence and hatred seems so far away at the moment. and that is my point.
 It seems so far away.